Global Partnership Monitoring

 - SDG 17.15: Respect each country’s policy space and leadership

 - SDG 17.16: Multi-stakeholder partnerships for development

-- SDG 5.c: Adopt and strengthen sound policies and enforceable legislation: promotion of gender equality and women’s empowerment
+- SDG 5.c: Adopt and strengthen sound policies and enforceable legislation for promotion of gender equality and the empowerment of all women and girls

 HOW DOES THE MONITORING WORK?

 The new global monitoring exercise is conducted over a four-year global rolling round.
-The current [4th] monitoring round was launched at 2022 Effective Development Co-operation Summit (HLM3) and is held from 2023 to 2026.
+The current [4th] monitoring round is held from 2023 to 2026.
 Countries have the flexibility to participate when most suited to their national processes and priorities.